XRPL-Lending-Network/network-wallet-core/docs/guide/frameworks/nuxt.md

 ## Pinia Store Integration

-For larger apps, use Pinia with XRPL Connect:
+For larger apps, use Pinia with XRPL-Connect:

 ```typescript
 // stores/wallet.ts